Left atrial appendage occlusion: Over-sewing

+Clip devices

+LAA can also be occluded by the placement of clips such as the AtriClip or Penditure devices.

+Catheter-based LAAC implant procedure

+Watchman device

-On March 13, 2015, the U.S. Food and Drug Administration approved the Watchman LAAC Implant, from Boston Scientific, to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular AF who are at increased risk of stroke and are recommended for blood thinning medicines, are suitable for warfarin and have an appropriate reason to seek a non-drug alternative to warfarin.
+On March 13, 2015, the U.S. Food and Drug Administration approved the Watchman LAAC Implant, from Boston Scientific, to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular AF who are at increased risk of stroke have an appropriate reason to seek a non-drug alternative to blood thinning medications.
 The Watchman implant was studied in two randomized clinical trials and several clinical registries.
 The implant was approved in Europe in 2009.

 The Watchman is a one-time implant typically performed under general anesthesia with transesophageal echo guidance (TEE).
 Similar to a stent procedure, the device is guided into the heart through a flexible tube (catheter) inserted through the femoral vein in the upper leg.
-The implant is introduced into the right atrium and is then passed into the left atrium through a puncture hole.
-These small iatrogenic atrial septal defects usually disappear within six months.
+The implant is introduced into the right atrium and is then passed into the left atrium through a hole in the septum that divides the two atria of the heart.
+This small hole in the septum usually disappear within six months.
 Once the position is confirmed, the implant is released and is left permanently fixed in the heart.
 The implant does not require open heart surgery and does not need to be replaced.
 Recovery typically takes twenty-four hours.